 Let me tell you, it has worked wonders.

-It has worked so well for me that Gary has joined me in my ‘anti flop yourself on the couch to watch TV all night while scrolling through your phone’ campaign.
+It has worked so well for me that my husband has joined me in my ‘anti flop yourself on the couch to watch TV all night while scrolling through your phone’ campaign.

-Now, we work together in our office and actually enjoy that much more than being zombies in front of screens.
+Now, we work together in our office and actually enjoy that much more than being zombies.

 And my next photo shoot?